 Well, what pairs with traditional thanksgiving desserts like Pumpkin or Pecan Pie?
 We suggest a glass of sweet Moscato, Port or Sherry (fortified wines like Pedro Ximénez or a Cream Sherry).
 Any “late harvest” wine will be sweet as well.
 More expensive sweet wine choices include Sauternes or Hungarian Tokai wines.
 The basic idea is to choose a wine that is as sweet or sweeter than the dessert itself.
 Otherwise, even a very good wine will come off as bitter or ‘sour’ by comparison.
 The exception to the rule seems to be sparkling wine or champagne… which pair beautifully with chocolate and most other sweet desserts.

 This is a sure winner!
 A dear friend and syndicated wine columnist, Jerry Mead, many years ago explained his favorite Thanksgiving wine strategy, as follows:

 There was a time when I too (it was a very long time ago) tried to select a wine each year that I thought most likely to work well for everyone, with everything on the table, at a traditional turkey dinner.

 Then I got smart.
 For at least the past 25 years I have been the hero of every family holiday dinner.
 You too can be a hero if you follow this sage (no play on words intended) advice.

 Give every guest at least two wine glasses (even if you have to buy a little additional stemware).
 Then place on the table at least three different wines, all different in style and color, and let your guests try the different wines with different foods and flavors.
 Be prepared to declare the first bottle emptied to be the best wine.”

-If you’re serving only three wines, we suggest:
+If you’re selecting three or four wines, we suggest: